enotvtapke/lama-truffle/README.md

 # Lama

 An implementation of the [Lama](https://github.com/PLTools/Lama) programming language built on Truffle for GraalVM.
+You can try out this implementation online at [Lama Sandbox](https://enotvtapke.github.io/lama-truffle/).
+Notice that an online version uses experimental WebAssembly support; hence it is less performant than the offline version.

 # Building for a JVM